 What are my rights?

 Consumer protections provided by the West Virginia Consumer Credit & Protection Act and the Fair Debt Collection Practices Act make it illegal for debt buyers to file lawsuits for Zombie Debt.
 Additionally, in West Virginia, every Zombie Debt collector must give a notice that they are trying to collect a debt for which they can’t file a lawsuit.
 However, some clearly do not follow the law.

-At Skinner Law Firm, we represent clients who have been unlawfully contacted by debt collectors.
-The attorneys at Skinner Law Firm are experienced, skilled, and ready to fight for your best interests in court.
+At Skinner Accident and Injury Lawyers, we represent clients who have been unlawfully contacted by debt collectors.
+The attorneys at Skinner Accident and Injury Lawyers are experienced, skilled, and ready to fight for your best interests in court.
 For help with your case, contact us today at 304-725-7029.